donate

 Determining Germination Percentage

 Divide the amount of successful germinations by the total amount of seed tested, then multiply by 100.
-For example, if you started with 25 seeds, and 23 germinated, you would have a 92% germination rate
+For example, if you started with 25 seeds, and 23 germinated:

 If you want to plant the young seedlings, Seed Savers Exchange recommends cutting the paper towel around the root body and then planting in soil.
 Keep indoors until strong enough for the outdoor environment.